ZachHembree/BuildVision2/README.md

 This mod can be found on the Steam Workshop [here](https://steamcommunity.com/sharedfiles/filedetails/?id=1697184408).

 ## Usage:
 Build Vision 2 uses seven key binds for its controls, all of which are user configurable via chat commands or by editing the config file manually (details below).
-The keys supported can be found in the bind help menu by using the /bv2 bindHelp command.
+The keys supported can be found in the bind help menu by using the /bv2 bindHelp command or in this [pastebin](https://pastebin.com/mGNq3u1T).
 I just grabbed the 200+ enums they had in the ModAPI and I'm not sure what does what or if they all work.
 Have fun!

 #### Default Binds:
 * Open: Control + MiddleButton